 In 1976, NOW opened a new Action Center in Washington, D.C., established a National Task Force on Battered Women/Household Violence, and a Task Force on Feminism in Rural America.
 At Yale University, DeCrow debated the merits of the ERA with opponent Phyllis Schlafly—DeCrow won the debate 32-20.
 It was one of more than 80 times DeCrow debated Schlafly.

 In January of 1977, as she finished her term as president, DeCrow delivered a Women’s State of the Union Address in Washington.
 Karen DeCrow’s tenure as NOW’s leader was marked by significant legislative and legal gains, along with tireless advocacy on behalf of the ERA.
-DeCrow continues to advocate for women’s rights through her newspaper opinion column until her death on June 6, 2014.
+DeCrow advocated for women’s rights through her newspaper opinion column until her death on June 6, 2014.